mardeltri/RoboND-DeepLearning-Project/README.md

 ### Hyperparameters

-The parameters which have been used to train the network can be found below.
+The parameters which have been used to train the network are:

 * learning_rate = 0.001
 * batch_size = 32